e-kwsm/ompi/ompi/mca/osc/ubcl/README.md

 that window such as the parent classes for example.
 The super field holds the available one-sided communications while win holds the necessary data to compute what's needed for the window at a higher level than the osc/ubcl.
-We fill the function pointers of super by coppying them from a template established in `osc_ubcl_component.c` file.
+We fill the function pointers of super by copying them from a template established in `osc_ubcl_component.c` file.
-It means in theory that we could deactivate or switch API calls to some other one-sided function but in pratice every window have the same calls.
+It means in theory that we could deactivate or switch API calls to some other one-sided function but in practice every window have the same calls.
 The communicator field is a duplicated communicator of the one that was used to start the window with.
 It is necessary info about the group of procs of the window, in part in order to synchronize procs at window create/free using regular MPI